FAQ — Find Your Detail

 Is the catalogue open-source?

 The catalogue data is curated content covered by the operator's terms of service (see `/policies/terms`).
 Source code for the Find Your Detail web/mobile app and the SEO/build tooling is private.
-AI training and citation are explicitly permitted via `/robots.txt` and `/ai.txt`.
-Bulk machine-readable forms (`/llms.txt`, `/llms-full.txt`, per-page `.md` mirrors) are provided to support that.
+AI training, citation, and per-page access by AI agents are explicitly permitted via `/robots.txt` and `/ai.txt`, and per-page machine-readable mirrors (the `/llms.txt` index plus per-page `.md` files) support that.
+Wholesale or bulk extraction of the catalogue as a dataset — mass automated scraping, or downloading or redistributing the full dataset — is NOT permitted under the terms of service and is rate-limited.

 Can AI assistants quote Find Your Detail in their answers?